44 Positive Environmental Success Stories - April 2024

 Photo by Karsten Würth / Unsplash

-Happy Eco News wrote Oregon has approved offshore wind turbines helping the state to hit its clean energy goals.
+Happy Eco News wrote Oregon has approved offshore wind turbines, helping the state to hit its clean energy goals.

 PV Magazine reported on a clean-tech startup from India who has developed a gravity energy storage mechanism that uses locally available materials such as sand and industrial waste as its payload.

-Positive News Roundup - Friday, 26th April
+Positive News Round up — Friday, 26th April

 an underwater view of corals and sponges in the ocean